The Stickup

-The Stickup is a 2002 American crime thriller film written and directed by Rowdy Herrington and starring James Spader.
-It was rated R for prostitution, crack smoking and violence.
+The Stickup is a 2002 American action crime-drama film written and directed by Rowdy Herrington and starring James Spader with Leslie Stefanson and David Keith.
+It was released in 2002.

+Plot

 A former cop steals a half million dollars from a small-town bank.
 Police detective John Parker (Spader) launches a daring high-speed chase through narrow mountain passes to catch him.
+In order to prove his innocence, he finds Natalie Wright.